LangUMS/langums/README.md

 The template argument is gone and all instances of it have been replaced with its value.
 You can have as many templated arguments on a function as you need.
 Any built-in function argument that is not of `Expression` type can and should be passed as a template argument.

-## Template event declarations
+## Repeat templates

-Sometimes you wish to create an event handler for all players but still know exactly which player triggered it.
-You can of course copy & paste the same event several times and change the player in each one but that would be pretty ugly and unmaintainable.
+Sometimes you wish to create an event handler for all players but still know exactly which player triggered it or you wish to run the same code multiple times but with slightly different parameters.
 For example say you have a shop in your map and want every human player to be able to use it.
 You could do it like this:

 ```c
 accumulate(Player1, AtLeast, 10, Minerals),